oxarbitrage/documentation/snapshot.md

 ## Analize results

 If the objects changed, identify what parts of new code introduced are causing the changes and make sure that is ok to be happening.
-Check []
+Check https://github.com/bitshares/bitshares-core/pull/1609#issuecomment-466768898 as an example.